How to crochet a flat circle

 How to keep your crochet circle round

-You may find that as you work this pattern, your circle turns more into geometric shape with corners rather than smooth curves.
+You may find that as you work this pattern, your circle turns more into geometric shape such as a hexagon or octagon ec.) with corners rather than smooth curves.

-The simple way to rectify it is to stagger your increases so they no longer stack.
+The simple way to rectify it is to stagger your increases so they no longer stack, but are spread evenly over different rounds.

-For example, using the 10 dc example, without turning at the end of your round, you could rework the first 5 rows as follows;
+For example, using the 10 dc example, without turning at the end of your round, you could rework the first 5 unturned rounds as follows;

-- Round 1: 10dc into magic ring, ss to top of first st
+- Round 1: 10dc into magic ring, ss to top of first st, do not turn throughout

 - Round 2: Ch2 (doesn’t count as a st), 2dc in each st to end, ss to top of first st

-- Round 3: Ch2, starting in first st, *2dc in next st, 1dc in next st; rep from * to end, ss to drop of first st
+- Round 3: Ch2, starting in first st, *2dc in next st, 1dc in next st; rep from * to end, ss to top of first st

 - Round 4: Ch2, starting in first st, *1dc in next 2 sts, 2dc in next st; rep from * to end, ss to top of first st

-- Round 5: Ch2, starting in first st, *1dc in next st, 2dc in next st, 1dc in next 2 sts; rep from * to end, ss to top of first st
+- Round 5: Ch2, starting in first st, *2dc in next st, 1dc in next 3 sts; rep from * to end, ss to top of first st

 You can see that in each round, the increases are moved around so they are not stacked on top of one another.
-Round 3 and 6 start with an increase, but round 4 and 5 do not, so you’re not going to get that hint of a corner, but a perfectly round circle..
+Rounds 3 and 5 start with an increase, but round 4 and 6 do not, so you’re not going to get that hint of a corner, but a rounded circle.

 There are many ways to do this (the above is just one example) and the arrangement will change if you’re turning at the end of your round.

-The key thing to remember is; offset the increases each round (so they aren’t stacked) and to keep an equal number of non-increase stitches between the increases.
+Whatever approach you’re using, the key thing to remember is this: Offset the increases each round (so they aren’t stacked) and to keep an equal number of non-increase stitches between the increases.

 Oh and check your stitch count at the end of each round to make sure you’ve not added or omitted an increase somewhere along the line.